-Undergraduate Researchers: We have dedicated teams of undergraduates working on both the Bahama Oriole Project and the bluebird female song project.
+Undergraduate Researchers: We have dedicated teams of undergraduates working on both bluebird female song project and the Bahama Oriole Project (see below for field teams from three previous years).

 Kevin Omland, PI: faculty member at UMBC since 2000; named UMBC Presidential Research Professor for 2016-2019.
 Click here for more details and publications.